silakbpc/Eye-controlled-robot-car/README.md

 "Duruyorum" → Stop

 ## 📜 License
-This project is open-source under the MIT License.
+This project is open source under the Apache 2.0 License.